LayersOfAbstraction/LayersOfAbstraction.github.io/_posts/0001-01-22-How-to-Migrate-a-SQL-Server-Database-to-a-Docker-Container-and-Troubleshoot-Read-Only-Issues.md

 ```
 None of the links really helped in my situation as the database was containerized and there were no related scenarios in that Microsoft article that dealt with containerized databases.

-### Step 2. run `sp_who2` stored procedure:
+### Step 2.
+Run `sp_who2` stored procedure:

-I tried to run the system stored procedure in the SQL Server query explorer `sp_who2` to find any process that are messing with the permissions.
+I tried to run the system stored procedure in the SQL Server query explorer `sp_who2` to find any processes that are messing with the permissions.
 The command showed an output of all available processes and none of them appeared to be the culprit.

 ### Step 3.
 Run `xp_readerrorlog` stored procedure: